 Complete the checklist below to use your disaster recovery award to rebuild your house to the FORTIFIED GoldTM OUISIANA standard and get it designated .
-FORTIFIED IS a September of construction method proven to increase a home's strength and lower insurance costs.
+FORTIFIED IS a Section of Section 1.
+FORTIFIED IS a Section 1.
+FORTIFIED IS A SECTION OF S lower insurance costs.